Outcome vs Process Goals: The Distinction That Decides Whether You Finish

 Digital tracking systems work particularly well for goals requiring data analysis or team collaboration.
 Paper systems often excel for personal goals where the physical act of checking off items provides satisfaction.

-The most effective approach often combines both: a digital system for data tracking and a simple paper habit tracker for daily visibility.
+The most effective approach often combines both: a digital system for data tracking, and a simple paper habit tracker for daily visibility.
+The Goals and Progress Workbook is built for this kind of hybrid use, with paper-based templates for the Goal Setting and Habit Tracking phases that you can pair with any digital tool.

 Example: Connecting Sales Targets to Daily Outreach